 Red: Self-confidence, vitality, sexual energy, passion, courage.

-Orange: Joy, sunshine, tropics, Represents enthusiasm, creativity, determination, attraction, success and encouragement.
+Orange: Joy, sunshine, and tropics, Represents enthusiasm, creativity, determination, attraction, success, and encouragement.

 Enjoy your beaded jewelry purchase and tell a friend!

 How To Wear Waist beads

 If you have purchased your traditional waist beads for weight and waist management then I suggest that you tie your waist beads slightly under your belly button.
 As you gain weight your waist beads will roll up above your belly button signaling that you have eaten too much food and it is time to cut back on your food intake and portions.
 Once you lose weight your waist beads will fall below the belly button near your panty line and fashionably drape eloquently around your waist.
 So, ladies start your intermittent fasting journey.
 Speak life over your image in the mirror and maintain your waistline.